 Fire Code.
 The Massachusetts state fire code, 527 CMR 1.00: Massachusetts Comprehensive Fire Safety Code.

 Gross Floor Area (GFA).
-The sum of the areas of all stories of the building of compliant ceiling height pursuant to the Building Code, including basements, lofts, and intermediate floored tiers, measured from the interior faces of exterior walls or from the centerline of walls separating buildings or dwelling units but excluding crawl spaces, garage parking areas, attics, enclosed porches and similar spaces.
+The sum of the areas of all floor area of the building of compliant ceiling height pursuant to the Building Code, including basements, lofts, and intermediate floored tiers, measured from the interior faces of exterior walls or from the centerline of walls separating buildings or dwelling units but, provided that for the purpose of calculating the GFA of the Protected Use ADU only, GFA shall exclude crawl spaces, garage areas, attics, enclosed porches, common areas, enclosed exterior stairs, breezeways, areas used primarily as a means of egress, and similar spaces.
 Where there are multiple Principal Dwellings on the Lot, the GFA of the largest Principal Dwelling shall be used for determining the maximum size of a Protected Use ADU.

 Historic District.
 A district in a Municipality established pursuant to M.G.L. c.
 40C or other state law that is characterized by the historic or architectural significance of buildings, structures, and sites, and in which exterior changes to and the construction of buildings and structures are subject to regulations adopted by the Municipality pursuant to M.G.L. c.
 40C or other state law.